-21.2.
-Clean Air / Tobacco Policy.
+- 21.2.
+Clean air / tobacco policy.
 Pine County is committed to providing a safe and healthy environment.
-Smoking and secondhand smoke have been found to pose definite health hazards, and adversely affect employee relations and the conduct of business.

-All County facilities and all County vehicles and equipment are designated as smoke free / tobacco free areas.
-All employees, visitors, and contractors are expected to adhere to this policy.

-Smoking of any kind, including pipes, cigars, cigarettes, vaping with e-cigarettes, and the use of chewing tobacco is prohibited within a minimum of 20 feet of all entrances and exits to County-owned buildings.
-This includes all entrances that staff, clients, and customers normally use to enter and/or leave the building.

-Containers will be provided a minimum of 20 feet from doors of County operated facilities for disposal purposes and will indicate where a designated smoking area is located.

-Signs will be posted on all entrances that the building is tobacco free, please smoke a minimum of 20 feet from the building in designated smoking area.

-Pine County employees are to use the following designated smoking areas:

-- New Courthouse: A minimum of 20 feet from the north end of the building (loading dock) entrance or a minimum of 20 feet from the south end building entrance - SPGC: A minimum of 20 feet from the west side building entrance - Silver Building in Sandstone: A minimum of 20 feet from the east side building entrance - John Wright Building: A minimum of 20 feet from the west side building entrance - NPGC: TBD once the building is completed and landscape is established
+Smoking and secondhand smoke have been found to pose definite health hazards, and adversely affect employee relations and the conduct of business. - 21.2.1 All County facilities and all County vehicles and equipment are designated as smoke free / tobacco free areas.
+All employees, visitors, and contractors are expected to adhere to this policy. - 21.2.2.
+Smoking of any kind, including pipes, cigars, cigarettes, vaping with ecigarettes, and the use of chewing tobacco is prohibited within a minimum of 20 feet of all entrances and exits to County-owned buildings.
+This includes all entrances that staff, clients, and customers normally use to enter and/or leave the building. - 21.2.3.
+Containers will be provided a minimum of 20 feet from doors of County operated facilities for disposal purposes and will indicate where a designated smoking area is located. - 21.2.4.
+Signs will be posted on all entrances that the building is tobacco free, please smoke a minimum of 20 feet from the building in designated smoking area. - 21.2.5.
+Pine County employees are to use the following designated smoking areas: - New Courthouse: A minimum of 20 feet from the north end of the building (loading dock) entrance or a minimum of 20 feet from the south end building entrance - SPGC: A minimum of 20 feet from the west side building entrance - Silver Building in Sandstone: A minimum of 20 feet from the east side building entrance - John Wright Building: A minimum of 20 feet from the west side building entrance - NPGC: A minimum of 20 feet from the south east corner of building. - 21.2.6.
 E-cigarettes and chargers are not allowed to be charged in County computers or equipment.